webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Shadow IT**: Unsanctioned IT systems or services used within an organization without official approval.
 - **Competitors**: Organizations or individuals with motives to gain a competitive edge through cyber activities.
 - **Attributes of Actors**:
-- **Internal/External**: Refers to whether the threat actor is affiliated with the target organization (internal) or outside it (external).
+- **Attributes of Actors -Internal/External**: Refers to whether the threat actor is affiliated with the target organization (internal) or outside it (external).
-- **Level of Sophistication/Capability**: The extent of technical skills and resources possessed by the threat actor.
+- **Attributes of Actors -Level of Sophistication/Capability**: The extent of technical skills and resources possessed by the threat actor.
-- **Resources/Funding**: The financial and logistical resources available to the threat actor.
+- **Attributes of Actors -Resources/Funding**: The financial and logistical resources available to the threat actor.
-- **Intent/Motivation**: The underlying purpose or goal driving the threat actor's actions.
+- **Attributes of Actors -Intent/Motivation**: The underlying purpose or goal driving the threat actor's actions.
 - **Vectors**:
-- **Direct Access**: Gaining unauthorized access through direct means, often exploiting vulnerabilities or weak passwords.
+- **Attack Vectors -Direct Access**: Gaining unauthorized access through direct means, often exploiting vulnerabilities or weak passwords.
-- **Wireless**: Leveraging wireless network vulnerabilities, such as Wi-Fi hacking.
+- **Attack Vectors -Wireless**: Leveraging wireless network vulnerabilities, such as Wi-Fi hacking.
-- **Email**: Exploiting email systems and communication for attacks like phishing.
+- **Attack Vectors -Email**: Exploiting email systems and communication for attacks like phishing.
-- **Supply Chain**: Targeting weaknesses in the supply chain to compromise products or services.
+- **Attack Vectors -Supply Chain**: Targeting weaknesses in the supply chain to compromise products or services.
-- **Social Media**: Exploiting social platforms to spread malware, gather information, or manipulate individuals.
+- **Attack Vectors -Social Media**: Exploiting social platforms to spread malware, gather information, or manipulate individuals.
-- **Removable Media**: Using USB drives or other removable media to introduce malware into systems.
+- **Attack Vectors -Removable Media**: Using USB drives or other removable media to introduce malware into systems.
-- **Cloud**: Exploiting vulnerabilities or misconfigurations in cloud services.
+- **Attack Vectors -Cloud**: Exploiting vulnerabilities or misconfigurations in cloud services.
-- **Threat Intelligence Sources**:
+- **Threat Intelligence Sources -Cyber Threat Intelligence**: threat data feeds you subscribe to.
-- **Open-Source Intelligence (OSINT)**: Information gathered from publicly available sources, such as websites and social media.
+- **Threat Intelligence Sources -Open-Source Intelligence (OSINT)**: Information gathered from publicly available sources, such as websites and social media.
-- **Closed/Proprietary**: Exclusive threat intelligence sources typically not accessible to the public.
+- **Threat Intelligence Sources -Closed/Proprietary**: Exclusive threat intelligence sources typically not accessible to the public.
-- **Vulnerability Databases**: Repositories of known software vulnerabilities and associated information.
+- **Threat Intelligence Sources -Vulnerability Databases**: Repositories of known software vulnerabilities and associated information.
-- **Public/Private Information-Sharing Centers**: Organizations or groups that share threat intelligence among members.
+- **Threat Intelligence Sources -Public/Private Information-Sharing Centers**: Organizations or groups that share threat intelligence among members.
-- **Dark Web**: Hidden parts of the internet where cybercriminals trade information and conduct illicit activities.
+- **Threat Intelligence Sources -Dark Web**: Hidden parts of the internet where cybercriminals trade information and conduct illicit activities.
-- **Indicators of Compromise**: Pieces of data indicating a security incident or breach.
+- **Threat Intelligence Sources -Indicators of Compromise**: Pieces of data indicating a security incident or breach.
+IoC is evidence of a TTP(tactic, technique, or procedure).
-- **Automated Indicator Sharing (AIS)**: A system for sharing standardized threat indicators.
+- **Threat Intelligence Sources -Automated Indicator Sharing (AIS)**: A system for sharing standardized threat indicators.
+Service offered by the Department of Homeland Security (DHS) for companies to participate in threat intelligence sharing.
-- **Structured Threat Information eXpression (STIX)/Trusted Automated eXchange of Intelligence Information (TAXII)**: Standards for representing and sharing threat intelligence.
+- **Structured Threat Information eXpression (STIX)**: OASIS framework syntax for sharing CTI.
+- **Trusted Automated eXchange of Intelligence Information (TAXII)**: means for transmitting CTI data between servers and clients. sharing threat intelligence.
-- **Predictive Analysis**: Analyzing historical data to predict future threats.
+- **Threat Intelligence Sources -Predictive Analysis**: Analyzing historical data to predict future threats.
-- **Threat Maps**: Visual representations of real-time cyber threats and attacks.
+- **Threat Intelligence Sources -Threat Maps**: Visual representations of real-time cyber threats and attacks.
-- **File/Code Repositories**: Places where code or files are stored and can be sources of threat intelligence.
+- **Threat Intelligence Sources -File/Code Repositories**: Places where code or files are stored and can be sources of threat intelligence.
 - **Research Sources**:
-- **Vendor Websites**: Information from technology vendors regarding security updates and advisories.
+- **Research Sources -Vendor Websites**: Information from technology vendors regarding security updates and advisories.
-- **Vulnerability Feeds**: Regular updates on software vulnerabilities.
+- **Research Sources -Vulnerability Feeds**: Regular updates on software vulnerabilities.
-- **Conferences**: Cybersecurity conferences where experts share research and findings.
+- **Research Sources -Conferences**: Cybersecurity conferences where experts share research and findings.
-- **Academic Journals**: Published research papers on cybersecurity topics.
+- **Research Sources -Academic Journals**: Published research papers on cybersecurity topics.
-- **Request for Comments (RFC)**: Documents describing internet standards, protocols, and best practices.
+- **Research Sources -Request for Comments (RFC)**: Documents describing internet standards, protocols, and best practices.
-- **Local Industry Groups**: Regional organizations or associations focused on cybersecurity.
+- **Research Sources -Local Industry Groups**: Regional organizations or associations focused on cybersecurity.
-- **Social Media**: Platforms where security researchers and professionals share insights and updates.
+- **Research Sources -Social Media**: Platforms where security researchers and professionals share insights and updates.
-- **Threat Feeds**: Real-time information feeds containing data on active threats.
+- **Research Sources -Threat Feeds**: Real-time information feeds containing data on active threats.
-- **Adversary Tactics, Techniques, and Procedures (TTP)**: Research on the methods and strategies used by cyber adversaries.
+- **Research Sources -Adversary Tactics, Techniques, and Procedures (TTP)**: Research on the methods and strategies used by cyber adversaries.

 ## 1.6 Explain the security concerns associated with various types of vulnerabilities